top of page

 What is Telehealth in Speech Therapy?

-A speech pathologist can bring their expertise in speech, language, and literacy disorders directly to their patients’ homes using telehealth.
-Through video calls, screen sharing, and interactive activities, therapists can work with individuals of all ages to assess, diagnose, and treat many communication challenges.
+When using telehealth, a speech pathologist can bring their expertise directly to their patients through video calls, screen sharing, and interactive activities.
+When working online, a therapist can work with individuals of all ages to assess, diagnose, and treat many communication challenges.

 Below are some of the services we have to offer you.
 If you have an enquiry about our services, click 'here.'